 Our Impact

-The Ohio Sobriety Treatment and Reducing Trauma (START) Model is an affiliate of the national Sobriety, Treatment and Recovery Teams (START) Model, an evidence-informed children-services-led intervention for families that has been shown, when implemented with fidelity, to improve outcomes for both parents and children affected by child maltreatment and parental substance use disorders[1].
+The Ohio Sobriety Treatment and Reducing Trauma (START) Model is an affiliate of the national Sobriety, Treatment and Recovery Teams (START) Model, an evidence-informed children-welfare-led intervention for families that has been shown, when implemented with fidelity, to improve outcomes for both parents and children affected by child maltreatment and parental substance use disorders[1].
 The national START model is specifically designed to transform the system-of-care within and between child welfare agencies and behavioral health providers; it also engages the judicial system and other family serving agencies.
 The broad goals of both models are to keep children safely with their parents whenever possible and to promote parental recovery and capacity to care for their children.

 [1] California Evidence-Based Clearinghouse for Child Welfare (2016).
 Sobriety Treatment and Recovery Teams (START).
 Retrieved from: